 ABEM MOC Requirements

 To renew certification and to be considered as meeting the ABEM MOC requirements, clinically active physicians must meet all ABEM MOC requirements.
-Physicians who are clinically inactive must meet all ABEM MOC requirements except APP.
+Physicians who are clinically inactive must meet all ABEM MOC requirements except IMP.

 Individual diplomates’ requirements may vary.
 For more information about a physician’s specific requirements based on the year that his/her certification expires, click here.